FREQUENTLY ASKED QUESTIONS

 What is '42'?

-Ecole 42 is a French private tuition-free coding school founded in 2013 by French entrepreneur, Xavier Niel.
+42 is a private, tuition-free coding school.
+It was founded in Paris in 2013 - Ecole 42.
 With a disruptive peer-to-peer education model and philosophy, 42 has achieved great results (100% of well-employed graduates, 80% have opportunities before graduation, 30% build their own companies, 50% never coded before).
-Due to their success, 42 opened a campus in Silicon Valley in 2016.
-Other schools around the world have partnered with 42 to offer their programme.
-Currently there are 32 partner schools across all continents.
-42 Heilbronn is next to 42 Wolfsburg the first German partner campus.
+Due to their success, other 42 schools opened up all around the world.
+Currently there are 36 partner schools in more than 20 countries with more than 10,000 students.
+42 Heilbronn and 42 Wolfsburg are the first German 42 schools.

 Why are there no teachers in 42?

 42 uses a project-based learning approach, in which you develop your own solutions, supported by your peers.
 42 provides the learning environment, and ensures that you are making progressing along the curriculum.

 Peer-to-peer learning is an education model where students learn from each other instead of learning from an appointed teacher.
 It emphasizes critical thinking, teamwork and communication.
 Students also evaluate each other and learn from explaining to peers.